 Because lunar meteorites are samples from randomly distributed locations on the surface of the Moon and because most of the lunar surface is feldspathic, most of the lunar meteorites are feldspathic breccias.
 Some are crystalline mare basalts, breccias composed of mare basalt, or breccias composed of both mare and highlands material (like QUE 94281, above).
 A few are dominated by noritic material of the Procellarum KREEP Terrane.

 Lunar mare basalts, as well as basaltic meteorites from Mars, bear a strong resemblance to basalts from Earth.
-In the absence of a fusion crust, there is little about a lunar mare basalt that would provoke much interest in a geologist handed the rock by someone asking “what is this?”
+In the absence of a fusion crust, there is little about a lunar mare basalt that would provoke much interest in a geologist who was handed the rock by someone asking “what is this?”
 Careful examination under the microscope might reveal some suspicious features – the lack of certain minerals and abundance of others (ilmenite) or the low sodium content of the feldspar.
 The mineral grains would show signs of shock and fracturing from meteorite impacts.
 However, chemical tests would be required to prove a lunar or martian origin.

 Fragmental and regolith breccias are the closest lunar analogs to terrestrial sedimentary rocks, and they bear some textural resemblance.
 However, there are numerous differences, nearly all associated with the lack of water and wind on the Moon.
 As noted above, lunar rocks do not contain carbonate minerals or abundant quartz, as do most terrestrial sedimentary rocks.
 There is no effective sorting mechanism on the Moon, so the lithic components of lunar breccias come in a wide variety of grain sizes, with no preferred size or orientation.
 Lunar breccias are largely fractal objects that look similar in cross section regardless of the scale at which they are viewed.
 (See ALHA 81005.)
 There is no known lunar rock that has any feature that resembles the layers that are characteristic of terrestrial sedimentary rocks.
 Terrestrial sedimentary rocks have layers because the Earth has gravity, so particles settle in water or in the atmosphere.
 The Moon has only weak gravity and no water or atmosphere.